Clicky

 This recipe calls for using ramen noodles as the carb source in this soup, providing both the bite and the majority of the calories.

-For those that detest ramen noodles, whether they are made of wheat or rice, you can easily just substitute in some other kind of carb.
+For those who detest ramen noodles, whether made of wheat or rice, you can easily substitute some other kind of carb.

 Serve this over rice, for example, and you will get a toothsome, hearty, and filling meal.
-Or you could serve it over pasta – if you go down the pasta route, though, make sure you use those really tiny pieces of pasta sometimes called ditalini, rather than larger shaped pasta like penne.
+You could also serve it over pasta—if you go down the pasta route, make sure you use those tiny pieces of pasta, sometimes called ditalini, rather than larger-shaped pasta like penne.

 Large shapes won’t really hold onto the liquid in this recipe, as it is definitely a soup rather than a sauce.

-Or, if you are trying to cut down on calories, get rid of the noodles or any carbs whatsoever!
-By removing any carbohydrates, this meal becomes keto-friendly and is really just then a nourishing, hearty, and satisfying shrimp snack.
+Or, if you are trying to cut down on calories, remove the noodles or any carbs whatsoever!
+By removing any carbohydrates, this meal becomes keto-friendly and is really just a nourishing, hearty, and satisfying shrimp snack.

 Just make sure you eat something else during the day, despite how full you might feel; even though eating lots of shrimp feels like a big meal, they are surprisingly low in calories.